diegodlh/zotero-cita/README.md

     3. In the description, list changes since last release.
     4. Attach the xpi file created above.
     5. Click "Publish release" and hope everything is alright.

-### Debugging

-> **Note:** Depending on your operating system and Zotero version you downloaded, the debug tools might automatically popup when you call `npm run start`.
-If this isn't the case, then follow the steps below to setup debugging.

-To debug, make sure as mentioned [above](#development) you downloaded a beta version of Zotero from [here](https://www.zotero.org/support/beta_builds) - these come with the debug tools already enabled so you don't need to build it from source.
-Download Firefox 115ESR from [here](https://ftp.mozilla.org/pub/firefox/releases/115.12.0esr/).

-1. Clone Zotero source code and scripts.
-2. Download and use a Firefox version compatible with the Firefox version used by Zotero.
-For example, Zotero 7 is based on [Firefox 115esr](https://ftp.mozilla.org/pub/firefox/releases/115.12.0esr/).
-See [1] below for how to stop it auto updating.
-3. Run the Firefox version you downloaded using the `--new-instance` flag in case you have another Firefox instance running, and the `-p <Profile>` flag to use a separate profile for this version.
-4. Go to the remote debug menu [about:debugging](about:debugging)
-5. Add a network connection `localhost:6100`
-6. Now you should be able to click on it on the left to connect, then under "Processes -> Multiprocess Toolbox" down the bottom click "Inspect"

-[1] To prevent your downloaded Firefox version from upgrading to a newer version, you have to disable automatic updates:

-1. Run your system's Firefox version from the command line with the `-P` flag to open the Profile Manager.
-2. Create a new profile that you will use with the Firefox version you downloaded.
-3. Click on 'Start Firefox' to start your system Firefox using the profile you have just created.
-4. Go to `about:config` and set `app.udpate.auto` to `false`.
-5. Close your system Firefox.
-6. Run the Firefox version you downloaded using the `-P <ProfileName>` flag.

-The reason why the setting must be changed using your system Firefox is because it seems that Firefox checks for updates on startup, before one can change the setting.
-And if an update is found, it will be applied on next start, irrespective of this setting's value, overwriting the version you downloaded.

 ## Acknowledgements